 Just remember that when using decimal odds, your original stake is calculated into your potential winnings.
 When determining your potential net profit, always remember to account for your original stake.

-The breakeven odds for decimal odds betting are 2.0, as these odds will simply double your stake.
-Decimal odds below 2.0 are less than even money odds, the potential return will be less than your stake.
-Odds above 2.0 will be plus odds, meaning your potential return will be more than your stake.
+The break-even odds for decimal are 2.0, as these odds will simply double your stake.
+Decimal odds below 2.0 are less than even money odds, meaning the potential return will be less than your stake.
+Odds above 2.0 are positive odds, meaning your potential return will be more than your stake.

 Decimal odds are also the most economical way to bet parlays, because the true odds will be calculated.
 Unlike traditional parlays which are calculated by the number of teams, parlays bets placed with decimal odds with give sports bettors the fairest and most accurate odds, maximizing their edge, so keep this in mind when using the best betting sites.

 Decimal odds are the most widely used odds across continental Europe and continue to spread to other parts of the world.
-It is imperative for the modern day sports bettor to understand decimal odds, as they are used at many online books and betting exchanges.
+It is imperative for the modern day sports bettor to understand decimal odds, as they are used at many online betting sites and betting exchanges.